Canon 5D Mark II vs Panasonic GF7

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the GF7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the GF7 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the GF7 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the GF7 was followed by the Panasonic GX850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 5D Mark II and GF7 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Panasonic GF7 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark II and the Panasonic GF7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.